HOA laws — Georgia

 Is mediation required for HOA disputes in Georgia?

-What law governs HOAs in Georgia?
+What statute or law governs HOAs in Georgia?

 HOA Laws in Other States